About SPICE |

 Arduino Pin usage

-Caution Ahead - hardware person writing code!
-Granted, the program is so straighforward it's easy to create some reasonable code.
+Again, this section describes the added function of the pushbutton to our initial test code.
+The goal is fairly straighforward to create some reasonable code.
 However, I'm open to any suggestions from those with more Software experience.

 The variable declararions occur before the setup() function.